Xinglab/scMOCHA/README.md

-# scRNAseq-MitoVariant
+# scMOCHA: Single-Cell Mitochondrial Omics for Cellular Heteroplasmy Analysis
-Call MitoVariant from scRNA-seq data
+Call mitochondrial mutation from scRNA-seq data

 1. Smart-Seq
 Smart-seq and Smart-Seq2 are popular protocols for single-cell RNA-sequencing.
 With these protocols, 96-well plates are used with individual cells placed in each well.
 To assess the quality of the reads, our pipeline employs FastQC and MultiQC, with checks including distributions of GC-content and levels of adapter contamination.
 Subsequently, reads are aligned to the appropriate reference genome using STAR, and protein-coding features are quantified with featureCounts program.